-Holocaust survivor tells students not to be silent in the face of hatred
+Holocaust discussion teaches kids not to be silent in face of hatred

-JESSICA MURPHY POSTMEDIA NEWS
+JESSICA MURPHY

-WASHINGTON Louise Lawrence Israels clearly remembers May 5, 1945.
-It was the day Canadian forces liberated Amsterdam, and the day her family finally came out of hiding.
+WASHINGTON - Louise Lawrence Israels clearly remembers May 5, 1945.
+It was the day Canadian Forces liberated Amsterdam, and the day her family came out of hiding.